 Celiac disease remains an unmet need with no drugs approved.
 Patients diagnosed with celiac disease only have the gluten-free diet to manage their symptoms.
 There are more than 3 million celiac patients in the US and a similar number in Europe with another 15 million in the rest of the world.
 Larazotide would be the first drug ever approved for celiac disease.

 Larazotide is the only late-stage drug entering phase 3 trials with a path forward agreed upon with the FDA.
-After several clinical trials involving more than 800 patients and a phase 2b trial with 342 patients, Larazotide has been shown to be safe and effective in a “real world setting” for Celiac patients.
-Phase 3 trials are expected to begin later in 2017.
+After several clinical trials involving more than 800 patients and a phase 2b trial with 342 patients, larazotide has been shown to be safe and effective in a “real world setting” for celiac patients.
+Phase 3 trials are expected to begin in 2018.